Apple Cranberry Cobbler

 Make filling:

-Carefully remove bowl.
+Carefully remove cover from bowl, mindful of steam.
 Stir in sugars, ginger and orange juice.
-Return to microwave, uncovered, and cook on HIGH 2 minutes.
+Microwave on HIGH 2 minutes.

 Add chopped apples to the bowl.
 Microwave on HIGH 5 to 8 minutes or until apples are soft.
-Stir filling and spread evenly in microwave safe pan or 8 inch microwave safe pie plate.
+Stir filling.
+Spread evenly on the bottom of a 8 inch microwave safe pan.
 I used a 3 cup capacity 7 x 5 x 1.5 inch pyrex rectangular pan (see photo).
 Set aside to cool.

 Make biscuits and cobbler: